chrissix666/Jellyfin-VideoOSD-Artwork-Display/README.md

 *Screenshots are only example showcase.
 It absolutely does not mean that everything should be displayed at the same time like stickers.
 Of course it looks best with just one layer, for example a clearlogo left top or clearart right bottom, and at most a second one added, such as discart or season poster.

 ---
-This script adds configurable artwork overlays to the Jellyfin video OSD and displays logos, clearart, discs, posters, banners, thumbnails, and multiple backdrops directly over the video player using existing Jellyfin artwork and metadata.
+This script adds configurable artwork overlays to the Jellyfin VideoOSD and displays logos, clearart, discs, posters, banners, thumbnails, and multiple backdrops directly over the video player using existing Jellyfin artwork and metadata.

-It originally started as a single global overlay limited to a `clearlogo.png` in the top-left corner of the Video OSD, but during development this approach proved too restrictive.
+It originally started as a single global overlay limited to a `clearlogo.png` in the top-left corner of the VideoOSD, but during development this approach proved too restrictive.
 The system was therefore redesigned into independent profiles for movies, episodes (TV shows), and videos.
 Each media type can now be configured entirely on its own, allowing completely different artwork layers without shared limitations.
 What began as a simple overlay has evolved into a modular artwork overlay system covering all libraries, all artwork and sub-artwork types, including fallbacks and free positioning, with the configuration effectively acting as an artwork overlay builder that offers near-total creative freedom.

 ---

 ## Overview

-Jellyfin VideoOSD Artwork Display is a client-side userscript that injects artwork elements into the Video OSD view.
+Jellyfin VideoOSD Artwork Display is a client-side userscript that injects artwork elements into the VideoOSD view.
 It resolves artwork context-aware based on the currently playing item and its choosable hierarchy (episode → season → series, or file → parent → grandparent).
 Each media type (movie, episode, video) has its own configuration profile and state handling.

 ---